WCC Programming in a Covid-19 Era

 - Practicing writing and/or drawing skills.

-Below are some template worksheets that might fit your needs, but we are happy to tailor them more specifically.
+Below are some template worksheets that might fit your needs, but we are happy to tailor them more specifically or create online forms (like a Google form) for individual classes or teachers.
 We also hereby grant permission to modify these worksheets to meet your needs, including by transforming them into an e-document or other online form.

 Permission is hereby granted to upload the YouTube videos described above to SafeYouTube and/or link or upload them into another electronic content delivery service.